Celebrate World Plumbing Day

 World Plumbing Day is the time to reflect on just what the World Plumbing Council means by the motto “Plumbing improves the world”.

-World Plumbing Day
+What Is World Plumbing Day?

-Try to imagine your life without plumbing.
-There would be no hot showers, no running water to make a coffee or wash your hands and, worst of all, no toilet and sewers to deal with your waste.
+Try to imagine your life, and modern society in general, without plumbing.
+Human and environmental health as we know it would be vastly different.
+There would be no hot showers or running water to make a coffee or wash your hands.
+Worst of all, there would be no toilet and sewers to deal with your waste.

 They have to go to the toilet in the open and collect their own supplies of water.
 It’s changing that unfortunate reality that is the real focus of World Plumbing Day.
-In the last 20 years there has been a lot of progress in turning around people’s lack of access to basic plumbing.
-In that time over a billion people have got piped water.
+In the last 20 years, there has been much progress in address people’s lack of access to basic plumbing and safe sanitation.
+Over a billion people in that time, now have access to piped water.
 That’s over 30 times the population of Australia.
 Fewer people are being obliged to defecate in the open – a figure estimated to be roughly 22 million a year.

 The Grandest Design

 These are very big numbers and the importance of plumbing is a very big deal.
-The host of “Grand Designs”, Kevin McCloud, says that sewerage and toilets are underrated and that “Without sanitation, there is no civilization.
+The host of “Grand Designs”, Kevin McCloud, says that sewerage and toilets are underrated and that “Without sanitation, there is no civilisation.
 Without drains, there are no cities.
 Without clean water, half of us die.”

-On World Plumbing Day it’s worth pausing to reflect on just how vital the work plumbers do is and to consider the advances of the last few decades.
-As water becomes scarcer, the inventiveness and ingenuity of plumbers are going to matter more than you might think.
+On this day it’s worth pausing to reflect on just how increasingly vital the work plumbers do is and to consider the advances of the last few decades.
+As water becomes scarcer, the ingenuity of plumbers and the importance of plumbing are going to matter more than you might think.